Cecelia Joyce: Playing career

 Joyce made her ODI debut for Ireland against Australia on 14 July 2001, in the second match of a series.
 She also played in the third match of the series, and against Scotland in the European Championship.
 She next played in 2003 IWCC Trophy, held in the Netherlands in July 2003.

 The following year, she played three ODIs against New Zealand in Dublin and in 2005, played in the World Cup in South Africa.
 She also played against Australia and in the European Championship in 2005.
 She played four ODIs in 2006, two each against India and the Netherlands.

 In June 2018, she was named in Ireland's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 In October 2018, she was named in Ireland's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 Family

 Joyce is one of nine children of James "Jimmy" and Maureen Joyce.

 Joyce comes from a cricketing family.
 Her twin sister Isobel has played Test and ODI cricket for Ireland, whilst her three brothers Dominick, Ed and Gus have played for the Ireland men's team.
 Ed has also played for England.
 Her mother Maureen was a cricket scorer.
 She was also scorer in two WODIs in 2002 when New Zealand women toured to Netherlands and Ireland.

-Her sister Helen is Britain Editor at The Economist.
+Her sister Helen was Britain Editor at The Economist.